 It appears that the proponent may have some intent to purchase a crusher as he has advertised for considerable period of time, at least twice to buy a crusher on the gum tree site.
-If the proponent were to purchase a crusher it would probably be old and not of the same type as has been indicated in the application and the noise level of such would
+If the proponent were to purchase a crusher it would probably be old and not of the same type as has been indicated in the application and the noise level of such would expected to be higher and could exceed the allowable noise level.

-I raised the first advertised wanted to purchase advertisement by the proponent with his consultant in relation to the previous rejected application and his response by e-mail on 2/3/2015 was " Mr Williams does not intend to purchase a crusher for the quarry activity, it is too costly and with hire options available it makes economic sense to utilise a hire option - especially given the small amount of material to crush...".
+I raised the first advertised wanted to purchase advertisement by the proponent with his consultant in relation to the previous rejected application and his response by e-mail on

+2/3/2015 was " Mr Williams does not intend to purchase a crusher for the quarry activity, it is too costly and with hire options available it makes economic sense to utilise a hire option - especially given the small amount of material to crush...".